-Only one in five people in Hong Kong have made a will.
-Nearly 40% have no legacy planning documents of any kind.
+Only 20% of people in Hong Kong have made a Will.
+According to a survey cited in the Hong Kong Legislative Council in June 2025, nearly 40% have no legacy planning documents of any kind.

 Source: LCQ20 Estate Planning, HK Government Information Centre, 4 June 2025